sailfishos/docs.sailfishos.org/Develop/Apps/Tutorials/QML_Live_Coding_With_Qt_QmlLive/README.md

 nav_order: 400
 ---

 Creating Qt Quick applications for Sailfish OS can be more effective with the help of Qt QmlLive tool from [Qt Automotive Suite](https://doc.qt.io/QtAutomotiveSuite/qtas-overview.html).
-Starting with version 1701 of the Sailfish OS SDK a QmlLive version specifically tailored for Sailfish OS application development comes preinstalled with the SDK.
+A QmlLive version specifically tailored for Sailfish OS application development comes preinstalled with the Sailfish SDK.
 It can control any [libsailfishapp](/Develop/Apps#libsailfishapp)-based application.
 Used in cooperation with Sailfish IDE it automatically determines all Sailfish OS devices registered to the IDE, maintains its own workspace directory to match the active project directory in the IDE, allows per-project settings to be configured from within the IDE and more.
 It can be also used as a standalone tool where development within the IDE is not suitable.

 ## Design Your Application